yuri-spizhovyi-mit/ET6-Programming-With-Python/5_tdd_with_llms/workflow_with_llm.md

 0. Clearly describe the _behavior_ you want your function to have.
 Include a couple input/output examples.
    - Write your description as a _docstring_
-1. Ask the AI to generate a suite of black box unit tests for this docstring, covering as many boundary cases as possible.
+1. Write a suite of unit tests for this docstring covering as many boundary cases as possible.
-   - You may need to reformat the tests to have one assertion per method.
+   - Double-check the tests to be sure you understand them and they are correct
-   - Read the tests to be sure you understand them and they are correct, make changes or add test cases as necessary.
+   - Include tests for defensive assertions.
-   - You can also ask the AI to generate tests for defensive assertions.
+   - Run your tests to make sure they have no errors.
-2. Ask the AI to generate a function that will pass your unit tests.
-Provide your unit tests in your prompt as context.
+2. Pick one unit test s and write the simplest possible function that will pass it.
    - Test the function to make sure it passes.
-AI isn't always right!
-   - Debug any failing test cases.
-You can do this manually, and with help from the LLM.
+   - If you can't pass this test, focus on another one instead.
+You can always come back to the one you skipped.s
-   - If you still can't debug the function, explain to the AI which test cases failed then ask it to regenerate the function.
+   - Step through the function to make sure it works how you think it does.
    - Repeat until all the tests pass.
 3. Study the passing code to understand it's _strategy_.
 Code is not maintainable if you don't understand it.